iarsystems/iar-vsc-debug/docs/README.md

 For information about each supported attribute, see the autocompletion and tooltips in the `launch.json` file.

 The `driverOptions` attribute takes C-SPY command line parameters.
 For reference information, see *The C-SPY command line utility—cspybat* in the *IAR Embedded Workbench C-SPY® Debugging Guide* (PDF).

+The current version of the IAR C-SPY Debug extension adds support for leaving the application running after the debug session is closed (`"leaveTargetRunning": true`) and for making the debugger attach to a running application at its current location, without resetting the target system (`"request": "attach"`).
+You can, for example, use this to create one debug configuration to flash and launch your application in C-SPY, and one configuration to reattach to the application when needed.